 - A. A legal nonconforming structure must not be altered in a manner that increases its nonconformity.
-However, the structure may be altered to maintain or decrease its nonconformity. - B. A legal nonconforming structure damaged by more than 50% of its fair market value must conform to the regulations of the Zoning District in which it is located. - C. If a legal nonconforming structure is moved, it must conform to the provisions of this Ordinance.
+However, the structure may be altered to maintain or decrease its nonconformity. - B. Except as provided in subsection C. below, a legal nonconforming structure damaged by more than 50% of its fair market value must conform to the regulations of the Zoning District in which it is located. - C. Pursuant to IC 36-7-4-1019, whenever a legal, nonconforming structure on a parcel of real property used for residential purposes is damaged or destroyed, the owner of the parcel shall be permitted to reconstruct, repair, or renovate the nonconforming structures if the reconstruction, repair, or renovation meets the following requirements. - 1.
+The structure will continue to be used for residential purposes. - 2.
+The new foundation of the reconstructed, repaired, or renovated structure may not exceed the square footage of the foundation of the damaged or destroyed structure. - D. If a legal nonconforming structure is moved, it must conform to the provisions of this Ordinance.